ARCHITECTURE

 To fully appreciate the structural genius of the site, we recommend a strategic approach to your Palazzo Vecchio museum experience:

 Start in the Basement: Use combined tickets to access the archaeological excavations.
 Seeing the Roman theater foundations helps you understand the solid ground upon which the medieval fortress was raised.
+As you move up, enter the first courtyard, designed by Michelozzo in 1453, featuring a porphyry fountain with a Putto holding a Dolphin.
+The courtyard is adorned with grotesque decorations and richly decorated stuccoes.
+The frescoes here were painted by Giorgio Vasari for the wedding celebration of Francesco I de' Medici to Archduchess Johanna of Austria.

 Climb for Perspective: Secure Arnolfo Tower tickets to see the defensive battlements up close.
 From the top, you can study the city’s urban plan and see how the palace sits in relation to the Duomo.